 It’s an uplifting and simple idea.
 With that mindset leaving no trace is mostly about not setting the house on fire, doing the washing up, making the bed and not upsetting the neighbours.
 Oh and, importantly, taking the rubbish out.

 The outdoors is being enjoyed by more people all the time, particularly in a post Covid19 world, with overseas travel declining and domestic adventuring on the rise.
-Despite some of the distressing scenes seen after the end of the recent lockdown, this is a positive development – memories made outdoors are enduring, can be passed down generations and give us all a bigger reason to fight for greater protection of wilderness areas.
+Despite some of the distressing scenes seen after the end of the 2020 lockdown, this is a positive development – memories made outdoors are enduring, can be passed down generations and give us all a bigger reason to fight for greater protection of wilderness areas.
+In response to this, Visit Scotland recently felt obliged to launch a new responsible tourism campaign to raise awareness of the importance of exploring the outdoors responsibly.
 But it also makes it even more important that the right principles do need to be followed, otherwise the environment we all love to explore will quickly be ruined.

 With the old-school approach to nature, ones every trip into the countryside was seen as a struggle with a hostile environment and so a bit of rubbish or fire damage along the way was just so much collateral damage in the ‘fight’ to survive.